 - 166. The Council's approach to this issue is not sound because it is not positively prepared, justified or effective. - 167.
 The policy uses excessively onerous tests which cannot be satisfied.
 For example: - a.
 It is not possible to 'ensure that traffic and construction activity does not harm pedestrian, cycle, vehicular and road safety.' [my underlining for emphasis].
 It is only possible to take measures aimed at achieving an acceptable impact.
-The only way of ensuing no harm is not to drive any vehicle on any street at any time, which is clearly unreasonable and cannot be assessed objectively. - b.
+The only way of ensuing no harm is not to drive any vehicle on any street at any time, which is clearly unreasonable and cannot be assessed objectively.
+The author seems to expect that the policy should allow some harm to pedestrian, cycle, vehicular and road safety. - b.
 It is not possible to ensure that traffic and construction activity does not 'affect bus or other transport operations' unless no vehicles are put on the road.
 This is clearly unreasonable and cannot be assessed objectively.
+The author seems to expect the policy should actively allow some disruption to bus or other transport operations.

 - c.
 It is not possible to ensure that development does not 'significantly increase traffic congestion' which varies in London from day to day in any event.
-This is an issue for the contractor. - d. 'nor place unreasonable inconvenience on the day to day life of those living, working and visiting nearby.' again this wording does not allow objective assessment with regard to development. - 168.
+This is an issue for the contractor. - c. 'nor place unreasonable inconvenience on the day to day life of those living, working and visiting nearby.' again this wording does not allow objective assessment with regard to development.
+It is unclear from the above points how the author considers the policy to be unsound in this respect as the policy will be written to ensure 'no harm' rather than allow 'some harm' on these issues.
+The policy is the starting point and each case is assessed on its own merit. - 168.
 The proposed policy does not seek to support sustainable development in that it is imposing an unduly high barrier to development based upon a criterion which is impossible to meet.
 In so doing it limits growth and compromises the ability of future generations to meet their own needs. - 169.
 The proposed policy has not been justified by the Council's research that shows that: - a. less than one in ten of those questioned who live near a recent basement development responded to say that they found the perceived construction impact caused by basements unacceptable. - b.
-Less than one complaint per week about basement construction across the whole of the borough is received by the Council's Noise and Nuisance team. - 170.
-The Council's research has not demonstrated to a reasonable extent that the construction impact reported by respondents to the residents' questionnaire was in fact due to basement development and was not due to some other above ground development. - 171.
-The Council has not demonstrated to a reasonable extent that that the perceived problems of construction impact due to basement development has not been due to a lack of enforcement rather than a need for more restrictive policy. - 172.
+Less than one complaint per week about basement construction across the whole of the borough is received by the Council's Noise and Nuisance team.

+170. The Council's research has not demonstrated to a reasonable extent that the construction impact reported by respondents to the residents' questionnaire was in fact due to basement development and was not due to some other above ground development.
+Repeats the points at para 140 and 141.

+- 171. The Council has not demonstrated to a reasonable extent that the perceived problems of construction impact due to basement development has not been due to a lack of enforcement rather than a need for more restrictive policy.
+Repeats the point made at 151. - 172.
 The Council makes assumptions and statements of absolutes in its reasoned justification that have not been supported by evidence.
 The relevant words are underlined.
 These include: - a.
 Planning deals with the use of land and it is expedient to deal with these issues proactively and address the long term harm to residents' living conditions rather than rely only on mitigation.
 (34.3.50) - i.
-The expediency of dealing with construction impact proactively has not been supported or justified. - ii.
-There is a lack of evidence about the long term harm to residents' living conditions. - 173.
-The Council makes several conditional statements where something may or may not occur, and then uses this to justify broad restrictive policies: - a.
-34.3.49 The excavation process can create noise and disturbance and the removal of spoil can involve a large number of vehicle movements.
+The expediency of dealing with construction impact proactively has not been supported or justified. - iii.
+There is a lack of evidence about the long term harm to residents'